Zhegalkin polynomial: Using tables

 In terms of the table in the figure, copy the outputs of the truth table (in the column labeled P) into the leftmost column of the triangular table.
 Then successively compute columns from left to right by applying XOR to each pair of vertically adjacent cells in order to fill the cell immediately to the right of the top cell of each pair.
 When the entire triangular table is filled in then the top row reads out the coefficients of a linear combination which, when simplified (removing the zeroes), yields the Zhegalkin polynomial.

 To go from a Zhegalkin polynomial to a truth-table, it is possible to fill out the top row of the triangular table with the coefficients of the Zhegalkin polynomial (putting in zeroes for any combinations of positive literals not in the polynomial).
 Then successively compute rows from top to bottom by applying XOR to each pair of horizontally adjacent cells in order to fill the cell immediately to the bottom of the leftmost cell of each pair.
 When the entire triangular table is filled then the leftmost column of it can be copied to column P of the truth table.

-As an aside, note that this method of calculation corresponds to the method of operation of the elementary cellular automaton called Rule 102.
+As an aside, this method of calculation corresponds to the method of operation of the elementary cellular automaton called Rule 102.
 For example, start such a cellular automaton with eight cells set up with the outputs of the truth table (or the coefficients of the canonical disjunctive normal form) of the Boolean expression: 10101001.
 Then run the cellular automaton for seven more generations while keeping a record of the state of the leftmost cell.
 The history of this cell then turns out to be: 11000010, which shows the coefficients of the corresponding Zhegalkin polynomial.